Texas pastor delivers sermon holding bullet that had just narrowly missed him

 "When I realized it was a bullet, even though I’m a man of faith, I was terrified," Risher told Fox News.
 "I didn’t know what happened."

 But after authorities determined it was safe, the congregation erupted in applause and prayer.
 He returned to give his sermon with the bullet in his hand.
-When asked why he quoted scripture: "To let the devil know that he missed again!"
-Isaiah 54:17.
+When asked why he held the bullet, Risher referenced the scripture Isaiah 54:17, and added: "To let the devil know that he missed again!"

 The Liberty University graduate told FOX 4 he was just "one step away" from getting hit by the bullet.